mascah/cookiecutter-turbo-django/docs/4-guides/observability-logging.rst

 | OTEL enabled     | Optional                  | Required                  |
 +------------------+---------------------------+---------------------------+

-With these patterns in place, you'll have complete visibility into your application's behavior—from individual log statements to distributed traces across services—while maintaining a pleasant local development experience.
+With these patterns, you get visibility into your application's behavior, from individual log statements to distributed traces across services, while maintaining a pleasant local development experience.